 This community work has been boosted by government funding allocated by NHSBT to promote England’s move to an opt-out organ donation system in May 2020, similar to that in Wales.
 The law change means that unless someone registers a decision not to donate organs after their death, consent is presumed (although a dead person’s family’s approval is still requested after their death).

 Churches, temples, gurdwaras and mosques have hosted events to discuss the issue with their worshippers and dispel myths.
 Fears about having their DNA tampered with or sent to the police – or even cloned – have been raised in the past.
-Another myth circulating in the African-Caribbean community is that if you’re signed up as a donor and are involved in an accident, medics won’t try as hard to save you.
+In the African-Caribbean community, another myth – according to radio host and kidney transplant recipient Lonyo Engele – is that if you’re signed up as a donor and are involved in an accident, medics won’t try as hard to save you.

 Ads about organ donation have been broadcast in Urdu on local radio stations, while information about the opt-out law change has been shared in Punjabi-subtitled videos on social media.
 Imams in north-east England have hosted events, where medics answer questions about organ donation and Muslim scholars discuss why it can be considered halal.
 Hindu and Sikh organisations have used the concept of Sewa – a Sanskrit word referring to selfless service in both religions – to deliver the message, using the hashtag #OrganSewa.